danthedaniel/noquery-ajax/README.md

 Parameters are passed to ajax() as a single object.
 The valid keys for ajax are detailed below.

-* `url` - string, the target of the AJAX request
+* `url` - string, the target of the AJAX request **(defaults to current page)**
 * `method` - string, the HTTP request method **(defaults to 'GET')**
 * `data` - string or object, the POST data/url parameters
 * `dataType` - string, when set to json, ajax() will automatically parse the response as json **(defaults to 'json')**
-* `success` - function, a callback that is invoked when the response code is 2XX
+* `success` - function or array of functions, a callback that is invoked when the response code is 2XX
-* `error` - function, a callback that is invoked when the response code is 4XX-5XX
+* `error` - function or array of functions, a callback that is invoked when the response code is 4XX-5XX or 0
 * `statusCode` - object, relates status codes to callbacks
 * `async` - boolean, whether the XHR is executed asynchronously **(defaults to true)**